 - Increasing the health and vigor of your crops

 - Repel insects and other pests

 Repellent plants, as the name implies, are those plants that discourage harmful pests.
-Among the vegetables, there aren’t many repellent plants, but the situation changes when it comes to herbs and flowers.
+Among the vegetables, there aren’t many repellent plants.
+However, the situation changes when it comes to herbs and flowers.

-In recent years herb gardens have become more and more popular since herbs are easy to grow and they provide that fresh aroma that you can’t find anywhere else.
-Few people realize that herbs shouldn’t be planted all together and that they should try and scatter them around the garden to help with pest management.
+In recent years herb gardens have become more and more popular since herbs are easy to grow.
+They provide that fresh aroma that you can’t find anywhere else.
+Few people realize that herbs shouldn’t be planted all together.
+They should try and scatter them around the garden to help with pest management.
 The trick is to plant herbs where the pests they repel are likely to be.

 Companion planting and various repellent plants for your garden

 If bean beetles are having a party in your snap beans, you can plant summer savory with the beans and you will keep these nasty beetles at bay.
 As an additional tip, when you cook the beans, throw a few springs in the pot and you will notice how savory enhances the beans flavor.